maxime-tournier/maxime-tournier.github.com/notes/cones.md

 \end{align}
 $$

-Now dealing with complementarity problems is difficult to solve analytically, therefore we will look for critical points for the following non-convex problem instead:
+Now, since complementarity problems are difficult to solve analytically, we will look for critical points for the following non-convex problem instead:

 $$\argmin{\norm{x_N}^2 = \norm{x_T}^2}  \norm{x - p}^2$$